Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Algorithm Description

-\paragraph{The IGO algorithm.
-Time discretization and sampling.} The above is a mathematically well-defined continuous-time flow in the parameter space.
-Its practical implementation involves three approximations depending on two parameters $N$ and $\deltat$: \begin{itemize} \item the integral under $P_{\theta^t}$ is approximated using $N$ samples taken from $P_{\theta^t}$; \item the value $W_{\theta^t}^f$ is approximated for each sample taken from $P_{\theta^t}$; \item the time derivative $\frac{\d \theta^t}{\d t}$ is approximated by a $\deltat$ time increment. \end{itemize}
+The above is a mathematically well-defined continuous-time flow in parameter space.
+Its practical implementation involves three approximations depending on two parameters $N$ and $\deltat$: \begin{itemize} \item the integral under $P_{\theta^t}$ is approximated using $N$ samples taken from $P_{\theta^t}$; \item the value $W_{\theta^t}^f$ is approximated for each sample taken from $P_{\theta^t}$; \item the time derivative $\frac{\d \theta^t}{\d t}$ is approximated by a $\deltat$ time increment\new{: instead of the continuous-time IGO flow \eqref{eq:IGOflow} we use its Euler approximation scheme $\theta^{t+\deltat}\approx \theta^t+\deltat \frac{\d \theta^t}{\d t}$, so that the time $t$ of the flow is discretized with a step size $\deltat$, which thus becomes the learning rate of the algorithm.
+(See Corollary~\ref{cor:KLspeed} for an interpretation of $\deltat$ as a number of bits of information introduced in the distribution $P_{\theta^t}$ at each step.}) \end{itemize}